Alamofire/Alamofire/CONTRIBUTING.md

 **We don't use GitHub as a support forum.**
 For any usage questions that are not specific to the project itself, please ask on [Stack Overflow](https://stackoverflow.com) instead.
 By doing so, you'll be more likely to quickly solve your problem, and you'll allow anyone else with the same question to find the answer.
 This also allows maintainers to focus on improving the project for others.

-If you'd like to discuss Alamofire best practices, common usage patters, ideas for new features, or ongoing development, please use our [Swift Forums](https://forums.swift.org/c/related-projects/alamofire/).
+If you'd like to discuss Alamofire best practices, common usage patterns, ideas for new features, or ongoing development, please use our [Swift Forums](https://forums.swift.org/c/related-projects/alamofire/).

 ## Reporting Security Issues